HousebirdGames/Arctic-Ice-Pack/README.md

-# Arctic Ice Pack
+# Arctic Ice Pack Mod

-Adds a large walkable ice pack to the arctic ocean in **Stormworks: Build and Rescue**.
+Adds a large walkable ice pack to the arctic region in **Stormworks: Build and Rescue**.
 Walk, drive vehicles, and land aircraft on top of it.
 Dive underneath with a submarine.
 The ice is made of overlapping irregular polygon slabs (pentagons, trapezoids, squares) for a natural low-poly look.

 > **This mod is experimental.** It directly modifies game files and may cause issues in existing saves and new saves alike.
 Use at your own risk.
 Always keep a backup.